 Entrainment Simulation

 We simulated entrainment mortality events with the open-source software package Stryke.
 Stryke uses an individual based model (IBM), which follows the fate of individual fish within a population as they migrate past a hydroelectric project.
-Movement and survival are simulated with Monte Carlo methods.
+Presence, magnitude, movement and survival are simulated with Monte Carlo methods.
 The software is written in Python 3.7.x and utilizes Networkx to simulate routes of passage and Numpy for pseudo-random probability distribution draws.
-Kleinschmidt has validated Stryke with the USFWS Turbine Blade Strike Model or TBSM.
-Stryke is scalable, such that it is possible to model complex movement through multiple facilities and assess cumulative impacts.
+Kleinschmidt has validated Stryke with the USFWS Turbine Blade Strike Model or TBSM and empirical data.

 Fish migrate through a hydroelectric project where passage routes can be described with a network.
 For this assessment, we assume simulated fishes will move downstream as they approach the project.
 If fish survive their current node, they can move to the next one.
 If there is more than one node available at their current location, then Monte-Carlo role of the dice and a priori determined transition probabilities control their movement.
 The simulation ends for a fish when it arrives at the last node in the network or dies.